att-innovate/firework/README.md

     - Installing linux-socfpga source (same source used to create zimage in step 6.)!
     - setting up kbuild environment

-### 8. Closing the loop: modifying the user space application
+### 8. Closing the loop: modify the user space application

 - Intro
     - Device driver provides the interface